RDE-KDD2021/RDE/README.md

 ## Data Preparation

-Please put data in the same location as below
+Bag-of-words (BoW) data can be downloaded from http://manikvarma.org/downloads/XC/XMLRepository.html Please put data in the same location as below:

 ```
 data